8 Nicknames for Spokane and the Reasons for Them

 Skate City USA

-Ice skating has a long history in Spokane, so much so that it's become known as Skate City USA.
-Ice skating in Spokane dates back to the 1800s, with the sport's popularity peaking in the 1930s.
+Ice skating has a long history in Spokane, to the extent that it has become known as "Skate City USA."
+Ice skating in Spokane dates back to the 1800s, with the sport's popularity reaching its peak in the 1930s.

 But even if skating isn't as trendy as it was in the early 20th century, you'll still find several regional figure skating clubs.
-The city holds amateur competitions regularly and even hosted the US Figure Skating Championships in 2007 and 2010.
+The city also holds amateur competitions regularly and even hosted the US Figure Skating Championships in 2007 and 2010.

 The Spoke

-Although it may not be as new as the Hooptown USA slogan (which only became the official nickname in 2021), the Spoke is also related to basketball.
-It has a relatively recent origin as well.
-The Spoke nickname was given to the city of Spokane in 2007 by Mike Brey, basketball coach for the University of Notre Dame.
+Although it may not be as new as the Hooptown USA slogan, "The Spoke" is a relatively recent addition to Spokane's array of nicknames.
+The term was popularized in 2007 by Mike Brey, then the head coach of the University of Notre Dame men's basketball team.

 In Summary